PhD Spotlight: Transforming battery technologies

 What inspired you to study for a PhD?

-The only question that I had was ‘which field do I want to study in?’, which was quickly answered as I undertook three modules related to energy sources.
-I immediately learnt about how crucial a role renewable sources play in transitioning our world to net zero.
+The only question I had was, ‘Which field do I want to study in?’
+This question was quickly answered when I took three modules related to energy sources.
+I immediately learnt about how crucial renewable sources play in transitioning our world to net zero.
 The idea of being able to contribute directly to society and have the opportunity to work with some fantastic researchers is definitely a ‘pinch me’ feeling!

 Can you tell us more about your research?

-By improving battery technology, this research aims to reduce consumer costs for battery replacement, as well as contribute towards legislative efforts in electrifying the UK.
+This research aims to improve battery technology, reduce consumer costs for battery replacement, and support legislative efforts to electrify the UK.

 What does a typical day involve?

 One of the best parts of a PhD is how varied the days are.
-It’s essentially a four-year project, which means there are lots of tasks to get on with and these tasks differ depending on the stage of your PhD and personal deadlines.
+It’s essentially a four-year project, which means there are many tasks to get on with and these tasks differ depending on the stage of your PhD and personal deadlines.

 Recently, I’ve been spending my mornings in the lab synthesising electrode materials (which involves a lot of stirring) or coin cell batteries.
-Testing the battery performance immediately after assembling them is always slightly stressful as you can expect at least one of them to fail!
-My afternoons are generally spent on desk, which can involve analysing data, putting presentation slides together or reviewing current literature, which has been especially important for a current paper I am working on.
+Testing the battery performance immediately after assembling them is always slightly stressful as you can expect at least one to fail!
+My afternoons are generally spent on my desk, analysing data, making presentation slides or reviewing current literature.
 My days can also consist of teaching undergraduate students (as a Graduate Teaching Assistant) or supervising master’s students.

 Can you tell us more about your research group?